brendobrendo/monkey_kingdom/monkey-decision-making-model.md

 - **Geographical Awareness** – Recognizes paths to critical resources like food and water.

 ## **4️⃣ Core Behavioral Drivers**
-A monkey's decisions are guided by its beliefs and its fundamental needs, which can be categorized into six core **behavioral values**:
+A monkey's decisions are guided by its **physical state, beliefs, and fundamental needs**, which can be categorized into six core **behavioral values**:

 | **Behavioral Value**   | **Description** |
 |------------------------|----------------|